ztroop/wave-reader-utils/docs/index.md

 ## Requirements

-In Ubuntu Linux, make sure you have `libglib2.0-dev` and `bluez` installed:
+In Ubuntu/Debian, make sure you have `libglib2.0-dev` and `bluez` installed:

 ```sh
 sudo apt-get install libglib2.0-dev bluez -y
 ```

+Other Linux distributions should have equivalent packages.
 In theory, other platforms (Windows, Mac) _are_ supported by using `bleak` as a dependency, but open a ticket if you run into any issues.

 ## Installation